MJoergen/HyperRAM/PORTING.md

 A number of constraints are needed by the HyperRAM controller in order to function properly.

-On the TX side (from FPGA to HyperRAM) we set the IOB property to TRUE on all the output ports (`RSTN`, `CSN`, `RWDS`, and `DQ`).
+On the transmit side (from FPGA to HyperRAM) we set the IOB property to TRUE on all the output ports (`RSTN`, `CSN`, `RWDS`, and `DQ`).
 This ensures the output registers are part of the output buffer, which minimizes the delay inside the FPGA.
 Note the `CK` signal is already controlled directly by an ODDR buffer.

 ```
 set_property IOB TRUE [get_cells i_core/i_hyperram/hyperram_tx_inst/hr_rwds_oe_n_reg ]